algolia/docsearch/docs/src/inside-the-engine.md

 settings, we extract the payload of your web page and index it, preserving your data's structure.
 This is achieved in a simple way:

-- We **read top down** your web page following your HTML flow and pick your matching elements out according their **levels** based on the `selectors_level` defined.
+- We **read top down** your web page following your HTML flow and pick out your matching elements according to their **levels** based on the `selectors_level` defined.
 - We create a record for each paragraph along with its hierarchical path.
 This construction is based on their **time of appearance** along the flow.